Pool Size and Depth Guide: Best Options for Every Backyard

 Whether you're building new or renovating, it's more important than ever to revisit your budget with current pricing in mind.
 At J Designs Pool & Spa, we stay ahead of market changes and work closely with suppliers to keep you informed and help offset price shifts where possible.

 While inground concrete pools offer the highest customization and durability, they are not the only option.
 Vinyl liner and fiberglass pools can be more affordable and faster to install.
-Still, they may lack the long-term durability or design freedom needed for complex or sloped lots—common in the Los Angeles area.
+Still, they may lack the long-term durability or design freedom needed for complex or sloped lots—standard in the Los Angeles area.

 We help homeowners weigh these trade-offs and choose the pool type that best suits their yard and long-term goals.